Every weekend, we challenge our church members to invite someone to the next sermon series.

 Yes or No: Does an invitation to church equal evangelism?

-If one is holding to a technical definition of evangelism as proclamation of the gospel, then a church invitation is not evangelism.
+If one holds to a technical definition of evangelism as proclamation of the gospel, then a church invitation is not evangelism.

 The definition of evangelism usually involves the announcement of our sinful condition before God and God’s remedy in Christ.